KMS1260/Digital-Forensics-Data-Protection-Lifecycle/01-performing-drive-sanitization/README.md

 ![](./images/31.png)

-This secure deletion and zeroization process is a bit involved, so it will take up to a minute to complete.
+This secure deletion and zeroisation process is a bit involved, so it will take up to a minute to complete.
 You will see the verbose progress output as the operations are performed.
 The shred utility only accepts individual files as targets.
 This command combines the find tool's function to locate and identify files as a means to send filenames as input to the shred utility.

 Enter ls -lR /mnt/SalesStorage/Passwords to view the recursive contents of the Passwords directory on the storage device.